Expanding Hardware-Efficiently Manipulable Hilbert Space via Hamiltonian Embedding: Introduction

 where the upper left block is the time evolution of $A$.
 In other words, we can simulate a target Hamiltonian $A$ by embedding it into a larger block-diagonal Hamiltonian $H$.
 Generalizing this intuition to ``approximately'' block-diagonal Hamiltonians, we have developed a formalism of Hamiltonian embedding with rigorous error analysis, see \thm{main}.
 Now, if the parameters in the Hamiltonian model $H(t)$ are programmed in a way such that $H(t)$ embeds $A$, we end up with a \emph{de facto} input model that allows efficient quantum simulation.\footnote{An $n$-qubit Hamiltonian model has at most $O(n^2)$ 1- and 2-local component Hamiltonians, where each component Hamiltonian can be natively simulated in the associated quantum hardware.
 Then, we can use product formulas to simulate the time evolution generated by $H(t)$ with $\poly(n)$ quantum resources.}

 In theory, a Hamiltonian embedding can be constructed for any sparse matrix, as detailed in \sec{sparse-ham}.
-However, for large matrices, this construction process may incur an exponential cost, casting doubt on the feasibility of achieving quantum speedup in such cases.
-Fortunately, we managed to identify various scenarios, including high-dimensional graphs created through graph product operations and specific linear differential operators, where the Hamiltonian embedding can be constructed using quantum resources that scale logarithmically in the input size.
+For a general $n$-dimensional sparse matrix without specific structures, an embedding may require $n$ qubits and $O(n^2)$ local interaction terms.
+In this case, Hamiltonian embedding could still offer polynomial speedups, although the actual advantage depends heavily on the problem class and requires case-by-case investigation.
+Fortunately, we managed to identify various scenarios, including high-dimensional graphs created through graph product operations and specific linear differential operators, where the Hamiltonian embedding can be constructed using quantum resources that scale logarithmically in the input size $n$.
 This leads to exponential quantum speedups using our methodology.
 When certain algebraic structures, such as addition, multiplication, composition, and tensor product, emerge in a sparse Hamiltonian $A$, we can decompose its Hamiltonian embedding into a small number of basic building blocks (see \thm{rules}).
 We then provide six embedding schemes that can be employed to construct elementary building blocks of the full Hamiltonian embedding.
 These embedding schemes work for matrices with particular sparsity patterns (e.g., band, banded circulant, $s$-sparse), as detailed in~\sec{sparse-ham}.
 It's important to note that many of these embedding schemes are already documented in existing literature, albeit under different names.
 Our contribution lies in developing a unifying formalism, which facilitates the systematic application of these schemes specifically for simulating large sparse Hamiltonian.